jennyballif/jennyballif.github.io/_posts/2016-12-21-A-failed-Launch.md

   A comic about science, a launch that flopped, Brandon Sanderson, and Klingons...
 headline: >-
-  A comic about science, a website launch that flopped, Bradon Sanderson, and Klingons...
+  A comic about science, a website launch that flopped, Brandon Sanderson, and Klingons...
+blog: false
+comic: true
 ---

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/LaunchFail.png" description="A comic strip about a launch flop." maxwidth="800px" %}